hjmsw/wallboarder/README.md

 # Wallboarder

-Wallboarder, a WYSIWYG Editor for Wallboards and Dashboards
+A WYSIWYG Editor for Wallboards and Dashboards.

 ## Requirements